mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 I rode my TT Bike up to _Hamsterly Beach_ to pick up the race swag (hoodie) that was not available for the Victoria Half.
 It was roughly 30 minutes to and about the same coming home.

 I did not run immediately when I got home but when I did eventually head out, it felt like a _"brick session"_; heavy legs (again) for almost the full half hour.
+Little toe was fine this evening.

 <!---->
 ## WEDNESDAY AUG 3 ☀️